NOTE:

 What is particularly impressive about Youmans’ weaving is her ability to use such venerable archetypes freshly.
 Yes, I’ve met them all before, and given time I could tell you where...
 The same with the landmarks and inhabitants of Youmans’ Wildwood; they seem hauntingly familiar yet disconcertingly strange.
 Her power simultaneously to defamiliarize and reenchant is enviable and deliciously enjoyable...

 My first encounter with Seren of the Wildwood brought to mind dozens of my favourite poems, poems that over the millennia people have taken the trouble to read, copy, annotate, memorise, and perform.
 Seren of the Wildwood reminded me of them by way of family resemblance; the poem is at home among the poems that last.
 It is a good poem.
-A very good poem. --Seth Wright, Front Porch Republic, 10 April 2023; read the essay HERE
+A very good poem. --Seth Wright, Front Porch Republic, 10 April 2023; read the long essay HERE

 * * *